andrewwint/ml-pipeline/README.md

 - Blue-green deployments for zero-downtime updates
 - Advanced auto-scaling policies based on demand patterns

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is part of the Genmab ML Engineer Assessment.

 ## Live Endpoints (Assessment Demonstration)

 ### 🔗 **Active Endpoints for Testing**

 **Note**: These endpoints are live for assessment demonstration.
-Use the commands below to get current URLs:
+Use the commands below to get current URLs provided that you have the necessary permissions and credentials to the AWS account.

 ```bash
 # Get current GenAI API endpoint